Indonesia Travel Essentials

 Documents to Carry

 Always lock your passport in your hotel safe when you're out exploring — carry a photocopy on your phone or on paper instead.
 Hotels will ask for your passport at check-in, but after that it should stay locked up.
-Some domestic flights require a valid ID, so carry your passport on inter-island travel days only.
+Domestic flights between islands require a valid photo ID, so carry your passport on inter-island travel days only.

 Global Entry / SENTRI

 If you're a US citizen, get Global Entry or a SENTRI pass before your trip — it's about $120 for five years and worth every penny.
-We got ours living in SoCal for the Mexico border crossings, but the real payoff is coming home through NAIA or any international airport.
+We got ours living in SoCal for the Mexico border crossings, but the real payoff is coming home through your US gateway airport.
 After 20+ hours of travel, three or four jumbo jets land at the same time and the immigration line is massive.
 Global Entry gets you through in minutes instead of an hour-plus.
 It pays for itself after two trips.

 Money & ATMs